n-batalha/ansible-roles/README.rst

 Setup an environment with `Mazer <https://github.com/ansible/mazer>`_ (as the current stable Ansible Galaxy does not support roles in a monorepo).

-Because :code:`pipenv` might not yet be installed, we just assume Python 3 is:
+Because :code:`pipenv` might not yet be installed (as it is a role we provide), we just assume Python 3 is:

 .. code-block::